 We had more time together

-Today it so easy to be together, while at the same time to be not together.
+Today it's so easy to be together, while at the same time to not be together.
 With our attention turned to our cell phones, iPads or the TV, we’re not really together.
 We’re what Sherry Turkle calls “alone together.”

 An extra bonus in this category is we found we spent more time with my parents (the boys’ mommom and poppop), and even our neighbors across the street, who we seldom spend time with.